dnakhooda/SimpleInterpreter/README.md

 <h1>🖥️☕ Simple Interpreter ☕🖥️</h1>

 <p>
 This is an interpreter written in Java for my custom programming language, which I named "Simple."
-My Simple programming language contains variables, if statements, loops and more.
+The Simple language supports variables, if statements, loops, and more.
 </p>

 <h2>Demo 📹:</h2>